Demo

 The per course salary range for this position is $7,500-$19,000.
 When extending an offer of employment, the University of Southern California considers factors such as (but not limited to) the scope and responsibilities of the position, the candidate’s work experience, education/training, key skills, internal peer equity, federal, state and local laws, contractual stipulations, grant funding, as well as external market and organizational considerations.

-USC is an equal opportunity, affirmative action employer, proudly pluralistic and firmly committed to providing equal opportunity for outstanding persons of every race, gender, creed, and background.
-USC is building a diverse faculty that embraces a range of disciplinary traditions.
-The University will consider all candidates for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
-USC will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
+USC is an equal opportunity employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
+USC observes affirmative action obligations consistent with state and federal law.

 USC will consider for employment all qualified applicants with criminal records in a manner consistent with applicable laws and regulations, including the Los Angeles County Fair Chance Ordinance for employers and the Fair Chance Initiative for Hiring Ordinance, and with due consideration for patient and student safety.
 Please refer to the Background Screening Policy Appendix D for specific employment screen implications for the position for which you are applying.